 Medical records are an important part of your health care.
 These records are a written history of your health condition and treatment.
-They are used by doctors, hospitals, health care clinics, and other health care professionals and facilities to treat you.
+They are used by doctors, hospitals, health care clinics, and other health care practitioners and facilities to treat you.

-A federal law called the HIPAA Privacy Rule gives you the right to see, get a copy of, and amend (correct) your medical record by adding information to it.
+A federal law called the HIPAA Privacy Rule gives you the right to get and amend (correct) your medical record by adding information to it.
 (HIPAA stands for the "Health Insurance Portability and Accountability Act.")
-Alaska laws also give you rights with respect to your medical record.
+Georgia laws also give you rights in your medical record.